grauPuche/_waster/README.md

 # _waster

-html multiplayer game where the user has to empty a pile of paper before the other players
+an *html multiplayer game* where the user has to empty a pile of paper before other players do. *(the paper might become dollar bills).*